benjaminwesson-okta/api/docs/endpoints/apps.md

 type | type of mapping expression | Enum: `NONE`,  `BUILT_IN`, or `CUSTOM` | | | FALSE | BUILT_IN
 userSuffix | suffix for built-in mapping expressions | String | | | TRUE | NULL

-*Note: You must use the `CUSTOM` type when defining your own expression that is not built-in*
+> You must use the `CUSTOM` type when defining your own expression that is not built-in

 ```json
 {